-Hopefully this information will assist inmates during their incarceration and help clarify any concerns they may encounter.
+Hopefully this information will assist you during your incarceration and help clarify any concerns you may encounter.
 New commitments should feel free to ask any staff member for assistance, particularly unit staff.
 For individuals who are not yet in custody, and who have been given this publication to prepare for commitment, the BOP's RRM or the staff at the institution to which they have been designated can help clarify any other concerns.